Last updated: Oct. 8, 2021

 Also, dividends aren’t accepted as salary on loan applications if you’re applying for a mortgage or other lines of non-business credit.

-Speak to a tax professional to find out which option is right for you.
+There are many other factors, such as other income sources, that can impact whether you should be paying yourself a salary or dividends.
+Speak to a tax specialist to find out which option is right for you.